INSO-World/Trinocular/src/nginx/ReadMe.md

 * `/` - The main entry point for the frontend
 * `/auth` - The authentication service
 * `/keycloak` - The keycloak service
+* `/logs` - The logs service

 ## Tutorials

-NGINX can be configured using the `nginx.conf` file.
+NGINX can be configured using the `templates/*.conf.tempalte` files.
+The main config file is `default.conf.template`.
 In the config file we can define what nginx should do with the incoming traffic.

+For easier parameterization the nginx docker image support environment variable substitution (hence the `.template` name).
+Variables provided in the `.env` file are automatically string interpolated on startup.

 For the usage in Trinocular the most important configuration blocks are:

 * http: Tells NGINX how to handle HTTP traffic